How to Install a Marble Hexagon Tile Backsplash

 The 3/16” v-notch trowel worked perfectly.
 This is a common size you can find at any hardware store.
 It didn’t leave too much mastic to ooze up between the tile, but it was plenty of material to get a nice solid hold.

-For the first tile I spread white mastic on the wall and then used my trowel to scrape off the excess and create horizontal ridges.
+For the first tile, I spread white mastic on the wall and then used my trowel to scrape off the excess and create horizontal ridges.
 I think horizontal lines better prevent sagging and drifting of the tiles as everything dries.

 After the mastic was applied, I took my freshly cut tile sheet and stuck it to the wall.
 This first one was difficult.
-The mesh backing on the tile was still wet from the water saw, and as I pushed the sheet around to get everything lined up and spaced perfectly, some of the little hexagons came loose from the backing.
+The mesh backing on the tile was still wet from the water saw.
+And as I pushed the sheet around to get everything lined up and spaced perfectly, some of the little hexagons came loose from the backing.
 Not good.

-After cutting the next few sheets of tile I placed them facedown outside in direct sunlight.
+After cutting the next few sheets of tile, I placed them facedown outside in direct sunlight.
 This technique worked but was a little slow.
 In full sunlight, the backing still took over 15 minutes to dry out and firm up again.

 About halfway through my first wall of tile I found a better solution…

-Only keep un-cut tiles attached to mesh backing
+- Only keep un-cut tiles attached to mesh backing.

 Should I use spacers with hexagonal tile?

 I like using sheets of tiles like our hexagon marble because I didn’t have to worry about spacing between each and every little tile.
 But because I opted to remove all partial tiles from the sheet and cut them individually, I had to be very careful about the spacing between these tiles.

 You may be thinking it’s crazy to install tiles without using any spacers.
 For square or rectangle tiles, you would be correct.
 The naked eye can immediately spot non-straight lines, but it wouldn’t catch the slight differences in spacing.

 The way hexagon tiles fit together makes it easy for your eyes to spot incorrect spacing.
 Everything gets way out of kilter.
 So when placing my individual cut tiles onto the wall, it was easy to get the spacing correct and fit them into the pattern.

 Every other time I’ve installed tile in our home (until this project!)
 I’ve spread tile mastic directly to the floor or wall and then placed the tile directly onto the mastic, pressing firmly and evenly to set the tile.
 That’s how I started this project.

 To me, it made no sense to apply mastic to the wall, stick on a tile, and then scrape off all the remaining mastic from around the sides of the tile.
 This was even more difficult because of the shape.

 For this project I converted to applying mastic directly to the tile, using the v-notch trowel to create the ridges, and then sticking the tile to the wall.
 This was a huge time saver, as I didn’t have to scrape excess mastic off the wall.

 Now, if I was tiling a floor would I use this same technique?
 Absolutely not.
-If you’re walking on a surface you better be absolutely sure that the mastic is spread evenly with 100% coverage under the tile lest you walk on an unsupported tile and crack it!
+If you’re walking on a surface, you better be absolutely sure that the mastic is spread evenly with 100% coverage under the tile, lest you walk on an unsupported tile and crack it!